 After “the shot heard ‘round the world” at Lexington and Concord, Britain faced a full-blown rebellion.

 After “the shot heard ‘round the world” at Lexington and Concord, Britain faced a full-blown rebellion.
 Patriots poured into Boston, placing heavy guns on the high ground of Breed’s and Bunker Hills, overlooking the harbor.
-Because the guns could reach the British ships, troops were sent to drive the rebels off the hills and re-capture the runs.
+Because the guns could reach the British ships, troops were sent to drive the rebels off the hills and re-capture the guns.

-On the morning of June 17,1775, Major General Mark Howe sent 1,500 British soldier across Boston harbor on barges, and led a another contingent of troops around the base of the hill to cut off retreat.
+On the morning of June 17,1775, Major General William Howe sent 1,500 British soldier across Boston harbor on barges, and led a another contingent of troops around the base of the hill to cut off retreat.
 The ill-supplied American forces held out until they run out of ammunition, inflicting over 1000 British casualties.
 After engaging in hand-to-hand combat, the patriots were forced to retreat.
 In his diary, Sir Henry Clinton wrote, “A dear-bought victory; another such would have ruined us.”

 Lieutenant J. Waller of the First Royal Marine Battalion, wrote home to his brother